KayDes1gn/Responsive-Design-Winter-2025/week-8b-notes.md

     }

-## Vertical Centering
+## Horizontal & Vertical Centering

 ### Using line-height

 When you have a single line of text, you can vertically center it using a line-height equal to the height of the parent element.
+Then you can use regular text centering.

     footer {
         background-color: #2679d8;